Skip to main content

 Otter Tail County, MinnesotaLimited DataMesotrophic

-Hoot Lake is on the Minnesota infested-waters list for zebra mussels — boaters should follow clean-drain-dry protocols when moving gear to or from the lake.
-The fishery includes walleye alongside the lake's other 16 documented species — a notable draw for Minnesota anglers.
-A documented public access point at Hoot Lake makes the lake usable for shore fishing, paddle craft, and trailered boats.
+Zebra mussels have been documented at Hoot Lake, which alters the filter-feeding balance and can paradoxically increase water clarity while disrupting the food web.
+The fishery includes walleye among the lake's 16 documented species — a notable draw for Minnesota anglers.
+Public access is available — the lake is on the Minnesota PCA public-access list.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2024-08-26.
 Grade methodology: LakeGrade methodology.